On the Life of Stillness

 The comprehensive handbook for hesychast practice.

 This is the closest thing the Philokalia has to a user's manual.
-Written by two 14th-century monks (Kallistos later became Patriarch of Constantinople), it synthesizes the practical teachings of virtually every earlier author into a single, step-by-step guide to the hesychast life.
+Written by two fourteenth-century monks — Kallistos would later become Patriarch of Constantinople — it synthesizes the practical teachings of virtually every earlier author into a single, step-by-step guide to the hesychast life.

-The serious practitioner who wants detailed, practical guidance for establishing and maintaining a daily contemplative practice.
-Not a first text for the curious reader — more a comprehensive reference for someone who is already committed to the path.
+Who it's for: The serious practitioner who wants detailed, practical guidance for establishing and maintaining a daily contemplative practice.
+Not a first text — more a comprehensive reference for someone already committed to the path.